gicentre/elm-vega/README.md

 The designs of each reflects a trade-off between concise expression, generalisability and comprehensive functionality.

 Despite the numbers of libraries, there is a space for a higher level data visualization package (avoiding, for example the need for explicit construction of chart axes) but one that offers the flexibility to create a wide range data visualization types and styles.
-In particular no existing libraries offer easily constructed interaction and view composition (building 'dashboards' comprising many chart types). elm-vega is designed to fill that gap.
+In particular no existing libraries offer easy interaction and view composition (building 'dashboards' comprising many chart types). elm-vega is designed to fill that gap.

 **Characteristics of elm-vega**

--   Built upon the widely used [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) specifications that have an academic robustness and momentum behind its development (Vega-Lite is itself built upon the hugely influential [Grammar of Graphics](http://www.springer.com/gb/book/9780387245447)).
+-   Built upon the widely used [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) specifications that have an academic robustness and momentum behind their development (Vega-Lite is itself built upon the hugely influential [Grammar of Graphics](http://www.springer.com/gb/book/9780387245447)).

 -   High-level declarative specification (a chart can be fully specified in as few as five lines of code)